-Advanced oral surgery happens every day at all three Archer Dental clinics in Toronto.
+Advanced oral surgery happens every day at three Archer Dental clinics in downtown Toronto.

 Listed below are some not-so-common diagnosis and dental procedures that are all in some way related to the subject of dental surgery.
 In our effort to be as helpful as possible, we have assembled this page of key terms for research purposes.
 These are procedures which you might hear or be told you need by dentists here at Archer Dental, or other professionals, along with descriptions of what actually happens, and some of the reasons why we perform these operations.